rivas-j/Stock-Analysis_VBA/README.md

     tickers(11) = "VSLR"
 ```

-In order to allow the user to choose the year he wanted to analyze, we entered an input variable with a prompt:
+In order to allow the user to choose the year he wanted to analyze, I entered an input variable with this prompt:

 ```vb
     yearValue = InputBox("What year would you like to run the analysis on?")